johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 To construct and play around with that node setup yourself, simply visit [the online editor](https://johannesvollmer.github.io/regex-nodes/), paste the expression `/<img.*?>/gim` into the "Add Nodes" text box, and then click the first suggestion.
+To see how the regex works, you will also have to edit the example text by clicking the button at the top right and paste some HTML, as the default example text does not contain any image tags.
 Be aware that padding spaces in the regular expression will not be ignored and may lead to unexpected results.